 Is Getting a Tattoo a Sin?

-Some say that getting a tattoo is a sin because in Leviticus the Bible forbids placing any type of mark on the body.
+Some say that getting a tattoo is a sin because in Leviticus, the Bible forbids placing any mark on the body.

 Leviticus 19:28 You shall not make any cuttings in your flesh for the dead, nor tattoo any marks on you: I am the LORD.

-With a simple reading of this verse, it appears that tattoos are clearly forbidden in the Bible.
-However, while it’s true that tattoos were forbidden under Levitical law, we must remember that these laws were given to the Nation of Israel, not the Body of Christ.
+A simple reading of this verse suggests that tattoos are forbidden in the Bible.
+However, although tattoos were indeed forbidden under Levitical law, we must remember that these laws were given to the Nation of Israel, not the Body of Christ.
 As Christians, not all of the laws given to Israel apply to us.
-In the Old Testament, God gave moral, civil and ceremonial laws.
+In the Old Testament, God gave moral, civil, and ceremonial laws — to His people.

 Moral, Civil, and Ceremonial Laws